Lomitapide

 How should this medicine be used?

 Lomitapide comes as a capsule to take by mouth.
-It is usually taken once a day.
-Lomitapide should be taken without food on an empty stomach, at least 2 hours after your evening meal.
-Drink a full glass of water with each dose of lomitapide.
+Take once a day on an empty stomach, at least 2 hours after your evening meal.
+Take lomitapide around the same time each day.

-Take lomitapide at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lomitapide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 You will need to take a vitamin supplement during your treatment with lomitapide Be sure to follow the recommendations made by your doctor carefully.